 Brake sizes: 90, 100, 110, 120mm

-What we like: Solid reputation, great power transfer, and a reasonable price.
+What we like: Solid reputation, great power transfer, and reasonably priced.

 What we don’t: Despite recent improvements, it’s still not the easiest to step into in powder.

 Quality bindings are safe, reliable, and transfer energy supremely well.
-Marker’s popular Griffon 13 ID does all of that with aplomb and is an excellent choice for skiers of nearly all ability levels.
-With a respectable DIN range from 4-13, premium materials, wide variety of available colorways, and a long track record of durability and top-end performance, they’ve been a favorite of ours for many seasons.
-In a recent update, Marker made some modest tweaks to the heel piece to improve the feel and consistency while stepping in, but the rest of the proven design remains.
+Marker’s popular Griffon 13 does all of that with aplomb and is an excellent choice for skiers of nearly all ability levels.
+With a respectable DIN range from 4-13, premium materials, wide variety of available colorways, and long track record of durability and top-end performance, they’ve been a favorite of ours for many seasons.
+In a recent update, Marker widened the toe piece and revamped the sole plate orientation for better power transmission, but the rest of the proven design remains.

-The “ID” in the name refers to the Marker’s boot compatibility, which is among the widest ranging on the market.
+Another standout feature of the Marker Griffon 13 is its boot compatibility, which is among the widest on the market.
 The toe piece is set up to accommodate anything from a standard downhill model to GripWalk, Walk-to-Ride, and even touring-specific soles (ISO 9523).
 In addition, the brakes are easily swappable for varying ski widths and available in sizes that should accommodate the vast majority of all-mountain shapes.
 For expert-level skiers looking for a higher max DIN, check out the Marker Jester below, which is essentially the same binding with a 16-DIN release.

 Best Binding for Hard Chargers and Freeskiers